renzotw/renzotw.github.io/about.md

 I'm a recent graduate of UCLA where I studied Financial Mathematics and Computing.
 Starting August 2022 I will be working as a management consultant at [Kearney](kearney.com) in San Francisco.

-My past experiences include machine learning research at Liberty Mutual, coporate finance and supply chain strategy at RH, and pro-bono consulting with Consult Your Community.
+My past experiences include ML research at Liberty Mutual, coporate finance and supply chain strategy at RH, and pro-bono consulting with Consult Your Community.

 In my free time I enjoy playing basketball, rock climbing, cooking, playing the guitar, and exploring new restaurants.